Centre-for-Hardware-Security/v2bench/README.md

 * XOR
 * INV DFF
 2. Check the included sample synthesis script that works with Cadence Genus.
 The set_dont_use statements prevent the tool from using any complex gates.
 You should modify this script to match the names of the basic gates in your own ASIC library (.lib)
-3. Take the generated netlist and put it through v2bench
+3. Take the generated netlist and put it through v2bench: *./v2bench input.v output.bench*
-* The syntax is ./v2bench input.v output.bench
+4. Now stare at the wonders of this outdated & unpractical format that for some reason keeps being support by academic tools...